Smart & Aggressive

-Posted on July 22, 2022 in Arizona Revised Statutes,Expungement
+Posted on April 2, 2024 in Arizona Revised Statutes,Expungement

 Record Sealing vs. Expungement

 Sealing a criminal record means to conceal it from the general public.
-The public, including individuals, employers and landlords, cannot view or access a sealed record.
+The public, including individuals, employers, and landlords, cannot view or access a sealed record.
 This gives the impression that the record has been cleared or wiped away – but in reality, a sealed record still exists.
 It can still be accessed by certain law enforcement officials and the courts.
 A sealed record can also be reopened by way of a court order.

 In general, state laws only permit the sealing or expungement of a criminal record if the crime involved is not violent or sexual in nature.
-Another eligibility requirement is often that the individual has fully completed any sentencing instructions given in connection to a crime.
+Another eligibility requirement is often that the individual must have fully completed any sentencing instructions given in connection to a crime.
 There may also be a waiting requirement of several years after the conviction or arrest to file for expungement.

 What Does it Mean to “Set Aside” a Criminal Record in Arizona?

-As of January 1, 2023, two new laws will go into effect in Arizona regarding record sealing and expungement.
-These laws will make it possible for qualifying individuals to erase their criminal records for the very first time in Arizona.
 The expungement law applies only to people with certain marijuana offenses on their criminal records, such as the possession of less than 2.5 ounces of marijuana or cultivating no more than 6 marijuana plants at a single residence.

 The new record-sealing law applies to a broader population.
-It states that a person can have his or her criminal record sealed – hidden entirely from public view – if he or she has completed all of the terms and conditions of the related sentence, the charges against the individual were dismissed, a criminal trial resulted in a not-guilty verdict, or no charges were filed after an arrest.
-Other individuals in Arizona may also be able to have their records sealed as of 2023, depending on the circumstances.
+It states that a person can have that individual’s criminal record sealed – hidden entirely from public view – if he or she has completed all of the terms and conditions of the related sentence, the charges against the individual were dismissed, a criminal trial resulted in a not-guilty verdict, or no charges were filed after an arrest.

 Contact Us